-- 7. Is there evidence (or an expectation) that people from different equality groups have different needs or experiences in relation to the policy/practice?
+- Is there evidence (or an expectation) that people from different equality groups have different needs or experiences in relation to the policy/practice?
 If so, what are they?
-No. - 8.
+No - 8.
 Is there evidence (or an expectation) of higher or lower uptake by any equality group(s)?
 If so, give details of the differences and the reasons for these (if known)?
 No. - 9.
 Is any equality group excluded from participating in or accessing the service or functions?
 If so, why?
 No. - 10.
 Does the policy/practice create any barriers for any other groups?
 For example, because of the time when the service is delivered or because of restricted income?
 Is the communication of the policy/practice accessible to all groups?
 No. - 11.
 How are relevant equality groups or communities involved in the development, review and/or monitoring of the policy or practice?

-Each of the three Colleges are represented on the Senatus Quality Assurance Committee which approved the Code of Practice.
-The Code of Practice is reviewed regularly.
-Revision of the Code of Practice will take place following consultations with the three Colleges, School contacts and feedback received from external examiners, College and School contacts.
+Each of the three Colleges are represented on the Senatus Quality Assurance Committee which approved the Guidance.
+The Guidance will be reviewed regularly in tandem with the Code of Practice on External Examining.
+Revision of the Guidance will take place following consultations with the three Colleges, School contacts and feedback received from external examiners, College and School contacts.